-• Make sure that the display is not reading 'HOT', if it is, it means that the R4000/R5000 has over-heated, normally by exceeding its 'Duty Cycle', and the power stages of the machine have been shut down.
+• Make sure that the display is not reading 'OT', if it is, it means that the R4000/R5000 has overheated, normally by exceeding its 'Duty Cycle', and the power stages of the machine have been shut down.
 In this case, leave the machine switched on until it has cooled down, if you turn the machine off, the cooling fans will be turned off also and the cooling down period will be lengthened considerably.

-NOTE!
-If the R4000/R5000 is overheating on a regu-lar basis or at current settings below the maximum, this would usually indicate that the inside of the machine is choked with dust and therefore not being cooled correctly.
-For information about cleaning the dust out of the R4000CC/R5000CC please refer to the three monthly service schedule.
+If the R4000/R5000 is overheating on a regular basis or at current settings below the maximum, this would usually indicate that the inside of the machine is choked with dust and therefore not being cooled correctly.
+For information about cleaning the dust out of the R4000/R5000 please refer to the relevant part of section 5.3.2, the three monthly service schedule.